imathsoft/legendrefdnum/README.md

 2. Execute the command `sudo apt-get install python-numpy python-scipy python-mpmath python-matplotlib` in the terminal.

-3. Run `example1.py` to make sure everything works.
+3. Run `example1.py` from the cloned repository to make sure everything works.

 License
 -------